Shell

 - Type:

-) - Description: A string containing the shell commands to be executed directly.
+String(can be a multi-line string using|) - Description: A string containing the shell commands to be executed directly.
 Multiple commands can be separated by newlines or semicolons as per standard shell syntax.

 - Example (single line):